 Of course not all refuges are equal.
 And that’s particular true on the Tour du Mont Blanc.
 There are exceptional refuges and downright awful ones.
 We give you as much information as we can in our posts below.

 Hikers also need to be aware of what they need to bring with them to the refuges and what is provided.
-For example sleeping bag liners are mandatory in all the Tour du Mont Blanc Refuges, and since Covid-19, all hikers now need to bring their own personal sleeping bag.
+For example sleeping bag liners are mandatory in all the Tour du Mont Blanc Refuges.
+Please note it is now no longer necessary to bring a sleeping bag as was the case during the covid pandemic.

 There is also some basic hut etiquette that you should be aware of – namely taking off boots before entering the hut and using the hiker’s indoor shoes that the refuge provides (normally crocs).
 We discuss all of this in our post – Refuge Etiquette – tips for what to expect in TMB huts